Pre – Ramble – I Mean Amble.

-I’m now doing much of my iPad art printing myself – steps of this further along.
+I’m now do much of my iPad art printing myself – steps of this further along.
 Though I still have some of it printed in the various ways as I’ve previously mentioned – laser, “print on demand” (which I use sparingly), and very occasionally through other printing services, one of which is an excellent printing company: Code Ice Prints.
 When I outsource my iPad art for printing, I still keep a close eye on the overall quality of the prints.
 I don’t feel it detracts from the intrinsic value of my artwork (though others may dispute that).
 It was not an uncommon practice over the centuries, for artists to work closely with a Printer.

 The Met Museum – The printed image in the West: History and Techniques